-If you bake your own brownies or buy in a bakery without a container, you can store them in an airtight container, freezer bag, or wrap with plastic wrap.
+If you bake your own brownies or buy them in a bakery without a container, you can store them in an airtight container, freezer bag, or wrap them with plastic wrap.

 When it comes to homemade brownies, one more piece of advice.
 Instead of cutting the slab into squares right after the brownie has cooled a bit, you can store it whole.
 Or maybe cut into a few large pieces and put each one in an airtight container.